armandstrickernlp/chitchat-as-interference/README.md

 pip install -r requirements.txt
 ```

-### Data
+## Generating the Interferences
+Augmented dialogues can be directly found in `data/interference_data/`.
+Augmented dialogues will have an `augmented_idx` key with the idxs of the turns augmented.
+For the augmented turns, the user will have a `backstory` key with the backstory to append and the system will have a `reaction` key with the supportive reaction to prepend to the original text.

+Here is the pipeline used for reference or modification:

-Download the MultiWOZ2.2 dataset from [here](https://huggingface.co/datasets/multi_woz_v22) or [here](https://github.com/budzianowski/multiwoz/tree/master/data/MultiWOZ_2.2).
-Follow guidelines to convert the data to MultiWOZ2.1 format: you should have one single `.json` with all the annotated dialogues.
+1. Download the MultiWOZ2.2 dataset from [here](https://github.com/budzianowski/multiwoz/tree/master/data/MultiWOZ_2.2).
+Follow guidelines to convert the data to MultiWOZ2.1 format at the bottom of the page: you should have one single `.json` with all the annotated dialogues.
 Also download Fusedchat dialogues from [here](https://github.com/tomyoung903/FusedChat).
 The file needed is `fusedchat_prepended.json`.
 Add both `.jsons` to `data`.

-## Generating the Interferences
-1. Generate seed situations using the prepended FusedChat exchanges.
-Check the script to make sure paths are correct and set the desired arguments.
+2. Generate seed situations in a few-shot manner using the prepended FusedChat exchanges.
+Check the script for paths are correct and set the desired arguments.
+You can separate the training data into several bathces to parallelize if needed.
+(Don't forget to merge the split back together afterwards.)
 ```
-python gen_situations.py --model_name=<...> --data_split=<...> --training_batch_number=<...>
+python gen_situation.py --model_name=<...> --data_split=<...> --training_batch_number=<...>
 ```
-2. Augment radnom user turns with backstory and the following system responses with a supportive reaction.
-Check the script to make sure paths are correct and set the desired arguments.
+3. Augment random user turns with backstory and the following system responses with a supportive reaction.
+Pass in the path for the generated situations.
+Optiionally add the backstory path if already generated.
+Check argparse arguments for more details.
 ```
 python gen_chitchat.py --model_name=<...> --gen_sit_path=<...> --gen_back_path=<...>
 ```
-For steps 1. and 2. you can also modify the following scripts to run the jobs on slurm:
+For steps 2. and 3. you can also use and modify the following scripts to run the jobs on slurm:
 ```
 sbatch launch_gen.sh
 ```
-3. Combine train batches into a single `.json` with `python combine_train_batches.py`.
 4. Filter and merge interferences into mwoz:
 ```
 python merge_interferences.py --interference_path=<...> --split=<...>
 ```
-Dialogues will have an `augmented_idx` key with the idxs of the turns augmented.
-At those turns, the user will have a `backstory` key with the backstory to append and the system will have a `reaction` key with the supportive reaction to prepend.

 ## Preparing Data for Training
 Prepare training data for SimpleToD.
 In the `data` directory, run `python prep_simpletod_data.py`.
 Check paths are correct in the script.
 This will output an `lm_data` directory.